-Phu Quoc is also known as a gem island, the largest island in Vietnam, also the largest of the 22 islands here, located in the Gulf of Thailand.
-Phu Quoc Island together with other islands form the Phu Quoc island district of Kien Giang province.
+Phu Quoc is also known as a gem island, the largest island in Vietnam.
+Located in the Gulf of Thailand, Phu Quoc Island together with other islands form the Phu Quoc island district of Kien Giang Province.

-Phu Quoc has an area of 589.23 km², is located in the southwest of Vietnam, is 120 km from Rach Gia city and 45 km from Ha Tien city.
-In 2006, Kien Giang coastal and island biosphere reserve, including Phu Quoc, was recognized by UNESCO as a world biosphere reserve.
+Phu Quoc has an area of 589.23 km², which is located in the southwest of Vietnam, 120 km from Rach Gia City, and 45 km from Ha Tien City (Mekong Delta).
+In 2006, Kien Giang coastal and island biosphere reserve was recognized by UNESCO as a world biosphere reserve.

 Thanks to the natural and favorable natural conditions and mild climate, Phu Quoc is gradually becoming a new resort paradise of the world, attracting a large number of domestic and international investors.
-CNN of America recently voted Phu Quoc as one of the best destinations in Asia in 2019 and Top 5 Autumn Destinations in Asia – Pacific.
-In the eyes of experienced hoteliers such as Mr. Patrick Basset, Vice President in charge of Vietnam and some Asian countries of the famous hotel management group Accor, Phu Quoc along with Phuket of Thailand and Bali of Indonesia are the islands having the largest tourism development potential in Southeast Asia.
+CNN of America voted Phu Quoc as one of the best destinations in Asia in 2019 and the top 5 Autumn Destinations in Asia – Pacific.
+In the eyes of experienced hoteliers such as Mr. Patrick Basset, Vice President of the Accor group in charge of Asian countries, Phu Quoc, Phuket of Thailand, and Bali of Indonesia are the islands having the largest tourism development potential in Southeast Asia.

-In addition to the strong development of resorts, Phu Quoc is also an ideal destination for interesting natural discovery activities that can attract visitors when coming to this beautiful island.
+Phu Quoc is also an ideal destination for interesting natural discovery activities that attract visitors when coming to this beautiful island.

-Phu Quoc has many beautiful beaches stretching from the north to the south, with 99 hills and mountains and primeval forests with rich flora and fauna.
-In the north of the island, there are Rach Vem, Bai Thom, Hon Mot fishing villages, etc. with outstanding wild beauty or in the South Island, there are 12 large and small islands belonging to An Thoi archipelago, such as Hon Thom, Hon Mong Tay, and Gam Gam.
-These are ideal places for nature exploration and water activities such as yachts, fishing, diving to see corals, and exploring wild islands.
+Phu Quoc has beautiful beaches stretching from the north to the south, 99 hills and mountains, and primeval forests with rich flora and fauna.
+In the north of the island, there are Rach Vem, Bai Thom, and Hon Mot fishing villages, with outstanding wild beauty.
+In the south of the island, there are 12 large and small islands belonging to An Thoi archipelago, such as Hon Thom, Hon Mong Tay, and Hon Gam.
+These are ideal places for nature exploration and water activities such as boating, fishing, diving to see corals, and exploring wild islands.

-Summer is usually the peak time in Phu Quoc due to the increasing demand for sea and swimming.
-However, the best time to visit Phu Quoc is from November to April next year.
-This is the dry season in the South with less rain, calm sea, smooth waves, and warm sunshine which are great for outdoor tourism activities.
-This season is suitable for resort tours, but not for backpackers.
+The best time to visit Phu Quoc is from November to April, which is the dry season in the South with less rain, calm sea, smooth waves, and warm sunshine that are great for outdoor tourism activities.

-From April to October, here comes the rainy season.
-Sometimes, there are storms but Phu Quoc is still crowded because of the summer vacation period.
+From May to October, It comes the rainy season, sometimes there are storms, but Phu Quoc is still crowded because of the summer vacation period.

 How to go to Phu Quoc?

-If you come from Hanoi, plane is still the most convenient means of transportation.
-Currently, Vietnam Airlines and Vietjet have direct flights from Hanoi to Phu Quoc.
-Airfares are reasonable and if you are lucky, you can hunt cheap tickets of around one million for a round ticket.
+If you come to Phu Quoc from Hanoi or Da Nang, the plane is the best option.
+Currently, Vietnam Airlines and Vietjet have direct flights from these places to Phu Quoc.
+Airfares are reasonable and if you are lucky, you can hunt cheap tickets of around a million for a round ticket.
 However, there are only a few fixed flights per day, travelers should check the flight schedule to actively prepare.

 From Ho Chi Minh City, visitors have more options.
 Besides direct flights, you can reach Phu Quoc by motorbike, bus, speedboat or ferry.

-If traveling by bus, you should go at night, the route lasts about 8 hours to Rach Gia, Ha Tien.
-From the center of Ho Chi Minh City, there are many high-quality buses to Ha Tien, the fare is about 150.000 VND to 230.000 VND/ person, depending on the bus company.
+If traveling by bus, you should take a bus at Western Bus Station (Ben Xe Mien Tay, address: 395 Kinh Duong Vuong, Ho Chi Minh City), the route lasts about 8 hours to Rach Gia.
+The fare is about 150.000 VND to 230.000 VND/one, depending on the bus company.
 Some of the high-quality bus companies you can refer to are Phuong Trang, Mai Linh, and Kumho.

-From Rach Gia, visitors can take a high-speed boat to Phu Quoc.
-In the morning, the Superdong boat usually departs at 8 o’clock, returns to the mainland to depart at 1 pm, travel time is more than an hour, the price of the boat ranges from 230.000 to 250.000 VND/ person.
+From Rach Gia, visitors can take a high-speed boat to Phu Quoc, the Superdong boat usually departs at 8 am, returns to the mainland at 1 pm, travel time is more than an hour, the fare is 250.000 VND/one.
 High-speed boats are also available for motorbikes, but you should book in advance because each train can only carry about 8 motorbikes.

-Visitors coming to Phu Quoc for the first time should take a high-speed boat to avoid seasickness.
-If you want to try something different, you can take a ferry from Thanh Thoi wharf (Ha Tien), it will stop at Da Chong port (Bai Thom, Phu Quoc).
-It takes about 2 hours and 50 minutes by ferry to travel, the fare is 185.000 VND/ person.
-If taking a ferry in the afternoon, visitors can enjoy the sunset on the sea.
-Beside moving slowly, Da Chong harbor is quite far from the center of the island, tourists must go about 40 km to reach the center.
+If you want to try something different, you can take a ferry from Thanh Thoi wharf (Ha Tien), it will stop at Da Chong port (Bai Thom, Phu Quoc), which takes about 2 hours and 50 minutes by ferry to travel, the fare is 185.000 VND/person.
+Da Chong port is quite far from the center of the island, tourists must go about 40 km to reach the center.

-Once reaching the island, you can catch a taxi, rent a motorbike to move.
-If you go fishing, diving, watching the sunset, you can rent a boat.
-Some high-end resorts often have their own boat to serve guests.
+Reached on the island, you can rent a motorbike or bike to move.
+If you want to go fishing, diving, watching the sunset, you can rent a boat.
+Some high-end resorts often have their boat to serve guests.